DeVry University-Arizona ROI Analysis

 ROI Analysis

 The in-state tuition cost is $17,488.
 The graduation rate is 31.4%.
-The acceptance rate and retention rate are not provided.
+The provided data does not include the acceptance or retention rates.

 Generated from College Scorecard & IPEDS data